 The average Betterment portfolio earns 7.86%.

-- For bonds, Betterment currently uses 2 ETFs from iShares that hold treasuries backed by the US government for income with very low risk.
+- For bonds, Betterment currently uses two ETFs from iShares that hold Treasuries backed by the U.S. government for income with very low risk.

 Betterment charges a low annual fee of 0.15% to 0.35% depending on your balance.
 If your account has $20,000, you’ll pay a maximum of $50 a year.